yunx-z/CoI-Agent/README.md

 OPENAI_API_KEY: ""
 OPENAI_BASE_URL: ""

-# Gemini api settings
-GEMINI_API_KEY: ""

-# if not set it will be set to the same as main llm,current only support openai
+# if not set it will be set to the same as main llm
 EMBEDDING_API_KEY: ""
 EMBEDDING_API_ENDPOINT: ""
 EMBEDDING_MODEL: ""

-MAIN_LLM_TYPE: "" # "openai" or "gemini"
 MAIN_LLM_MODEL: "" # "gpt-4o" or ...

-CHEAP_LLM_TYPE: "" # "openai"  or "gemini"
 CHEAP_LLM_MODEL: "" # "gpt-4o" or ...
 ```